Rake History, Family Crest & Coats of Arms

 Early History of the Rake family

-Another 185 words (13 lines of text) covering the years 1690 and 1757 are included under the topic Early Rake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rake research.
+Another 94 words (7 lines of text) covering the years 1690 and 1757 are included under the topic Early Rake History in all our PDF Extended History products and printed products wherever possible.

 Rake Spelling Variations